 Federal Guidelines

-Per U.S. Department of Education guidelines, financial aid offices may accept Official IRS tax return transcripts in any official format provided by the IRS, including those that are partially redacted, even digital versions that can be accessed through the Get Transcript tool.
+Per U.S. Department of Education guidelines, financial aid offices may accept Official Digital IRS tax return transcripts in any official format provided by the IRS, including those that are partially redacted, even digital versions that can be accessed through the Get Transcript tool.
 Such papers are to be regarded as authentic and not forged.

 School-Specific Policies